renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/tools/improve.md

 - Open exploration for new issues
 - Targeted checking against established best practices

-Note that when a [custom best practices](https://pr-insight-docs.khulnasoft.com/tools/improve/#best-practices) exist, Khulnasoft Merge will still generate an 'auto best practices' wiki file, though it won't use it in the `improve` tool.
+Note that when a [custom best practices](https://pr-insight-docs.khulnasoft.com/tools/improve/#best-practices) exist, Pr Merge will still generate an 'auto best practices' wiki file, though it won't use it in the `improve` tool.
 Learn more about utilizing 'auto best practices' in our [detailed guide](https://pr-insight-docs.khulnasoft.com/core-abilities/auto_best_practices/).

 #### Relevant configurations